ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/Deep Dive into EarthCODE.md

 - Leverages the **ESA Network of Resources (NoR)** to sponsor projects to use the integrated platforms
 - Enables discovery and reuse through a metadata-rich **Open Science Catalog**
 - Promotes **FAIR principles** across all stages of research, supported by data stewards and governance mechanisms
-- Ensures long-term preservation of data results in **PRR**, code on Github, and metadata on the Open Science Catalog.
+- Ensures long-term preservation of data results in **ESA Project Results Repository (PRR)**, code on Github, and metadata on the Open Science Catalog.
 - Facilitates community engagement through the EarthCODE **Discourse**

 These next sections will explore these components in detail, including their roles, relationships, and how they collectively enable a sustainable, transparent, and federated open science infrastructure.